 Gaffer tape, also known as cloth tape, typically leaves no residue.
 The product is similar in appearance to duct tape and comes in varying widths and colors.
 A relatively recent entry into the marketplace is no-residue duct tape.
-Its manufacturer claims it won't leave any residue behind, as long as the tape is removed within six months of application.
+Its manufacturer claims it won't leave any residue behind, as long as you remove the tape within six months of application.

 If you'd really like to go the extra mile, make your own sticker glue.
-This homemade adhesive can be used to make nearly any paper product into a sticker.
+You can use this homemade adhesive to make nearly any paper product into a sticker.
 We especially like it for scrapbooking our children's art projects (let's face it, all those finger-painting papers take a lot of adhesive to add to their portfolios).

-Boil three tablespoons water, one packet unflavored gelatin, one-half teaspoon white corn syrup, then make it smell nice with just a dash of extract (we like vanilla or almond).
-After the mixture cools slightly, brush it on paper and then stick it to the surface of choice.
+Boil three tablespoons water, one packet of unflavored gelatin and one-half teaspoon white corn syrup.
+Then, make it smell nice with just a dash of extract (we like vanilla or almond).
+After the mixture cools slightly, brush it on paper and then stick it to the surface of your choice.
 Of course, you don't have to adhere it right away.
 Even if you brush the homemade adhesive on and let it dry, you can always remoisten it later.
 It will be like an envelope, with its adhesive just waiting for a little moisture to become gummy again.
 Best of all, you can wipe it clean off any surface with some hot water.

 This homemade glue works well if you have children who don't like the concept of one-time-use stickers.
 If you tire of the wailing that reverberates off the rafters after stickers lose their "stick," slather some of this homemade adhesive on and watch the magic unfold.
 Now if only we could discover a proverbial glue that would help them bond with a new babysitter.
 That's something we'd never complain about.